Looking for unique and very cool bath bombs? Make these succulent Bath Bombs

 Will Bath Bombs Ruin Your Hair?

 Luckily, the answer is NO!
 The ingredients from the bath bombs will not ruin your hair.
-In fact, it may make your hair turn out a little better.
-One thing is for sure, your hair will smell amazing, especially if you used a nice smelling bath bomb!
+It may make your hair turn out a little better.
+One thing is for sure, your hair will smell amazing, especially if you use a nice-smelling bath bomb!